gornskew/lisply-mcp/README.md

  - Engineers in any field
  - Tinkerers, meddlers, and tamperers from all walks of life

-This adapter (also known as a "wrapper" or "MCP wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [Claude Desktop](https://www.anthropic.com/claude), to Lisp-speaking backend
+This adapter (also known as a "wrapper," or "MCP wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [Claude Desktop](https://www.anthropic.com/claude), to Lisp-speaking backend